kainazzzo/printstreamer/docs/features/documentation/PROJECT_SUMMARY.md

 A complete .NET 8.0 application for streaming 3D printer webcams to YouTube Live with:
 - ✅ Automated YouTube broadcast creation via OAuth2
-- ✅ MJPEG proxy server for local testing
+- ✅ Webcam MJPEG feed for the UI.
+Mainsail and Fluidd accessory proxies have been removed.
 - ✅ FFmpeg streaming implementation
 - ✅ Docker containerization
 - ✅ Flexible configuration system